 Your Westiepoo will learn quickly — they're smart enough to pick up commands in just a few repetitions.
 But whether they choose to follow those commands?
 That's another story.
 Training requires consistency, patience, and plenty of high-value rewards.
 Short, positive training sessions work best.
 Long, repetitive drills will have your dog mentally checking out.

 Remember how I mentioned they make good watchdogs?
-Well, that vigilance comes with a soundtrack.
-Westiepoos tend to bark – at the doorbell, at passing dogs, at suspicious leaves blowing across the sidewalk.
+That vigilance comes with a soundtrack.
+Westiepoos tend to bark — at the doorbell, at passing dogs, at suspicious leaves blowing across the sidewalk.

-Early training can manage this tendency, but rarely eliminates it completely.
+Early training can manage this tendency but rarely eliminates it completely.
 If you live in an apartment with thin walls or noise-sensitive neighbors, you'll need to prioritize bark training from day one.
-It's not impossible to train out excessive barking, but it takes consistent effort.
+It's not impossible, but it takes consistent, patient effort.

 Mixed breeds often benefit from "hybrid vigor," but Westiepoos can still inherit health problems from both parent breeds.
 Common issues include:

 Veterinarians recommend twice-yearly checkups for Westiepoos over six years old to monitor heart health.
 Pet insurance is worth considering for this breed, especially if you're working with a breeder whose health testing practices are unclear.
-For a broader understanding of breed-specific health concerns, our dog health resource section covers essential topics every owner should know.
+Our dog health resource section covers essential topics every owner should know.

 Westiepoos have become trendy enough that puppy mills have taken notice.
 Unfortunately, this means plenty of irresponsible breeders producing puppies without proper health testing or socialization.